edap/graphics-codex-course/03Rays/README.md

 The *Bidirectional reflectional distribution function*, aka BRDF, answer to this question:
 "When a light of a given color strikes the surface from a given incident direction, how much of that light is reflected in some other particular direction?"

+From "3D Matht Primer for graphics and game development"

+> Simbolically, the BRDF function is written as a function `f(x, win, wout, gamma)`.
+The value of this function returns a scalar that describe the relatively likelihood that light incident at the point `x` from direction `win` will be reflected in the outgoing direction `wout`. `gamma` is the value that defines the color, different colors of light are usually reflected differently, hence the dependency on gamma.

+The two material property, shiness and color, can precisely be expressed in the framework of a BRDF.
+Two examples to understand BRDF better

+1. a green ball looks green because it assorbes, for examples, 95% of red and blue light and it reflects just the 5% of that light.
+The green light is not absorbed, and it is 100% reflected, that's why it looks green
+2. Consider the difference between a shiny red plastic and a sheet of red paper (not lucid).
+The shiny red surface reflects incident light much more strongely in one particular direction, while the red paper scatters light more evenly across differents directions.
+To summarize, the BRDF function accounts for the difference in shininess of two objects.

+More complicated phenomena can be described generalizing the BRDF:

+1. The light could point back to the surface, generation translucence and light refraction.
+This can be bescribed by a BSSDF function, *Bidirectional surface scattering distribution function*.
+2. Sometimes light goes into the object and bounce into it before to go out.
+This happens for example with a glass of milk or with skin.
+This is called *subsurface scattering*, and requires splitting the single refraction point x in `xin` and `xout`2, which is used by the BSSDF, *Bidirectional surface scattering distribution function*
+3. Even volumetric effects, like fog, can be espressed dropping the word *surface* and defining a BSDF, *Bidirectional scattering distribution function*, at any point in space, not just on surfaces.